DSc in Oral Biology

 Doctor of Science combined with CAGS

 Students enrolled in the combined doctor of science/CAGS program have a time commitment of at least three years in the research program portion and two or three years in the clinical program depending on the specialty.
-The entire program will take five or six years and may follow a sequential or integrated pattern depending on the area of specialization and background of the candidate.
+The entire program will take five or six years and follows a sequential pattern depending on the area of specialization and background of the candidate.
 The research requirements for the DSc and the clinical requirements for the CAGS must be fulfilled to the satisfaction of the faculty in all relevant departments.